 As NYC movers, we have seen all kinds of apartments.
 The good, the bad, and the… not so good.

 We pride ourselves on being unofficial NYC tour guides.
-So we find it our obligation to not only help New Yorker’s pack up and move to their new destinations, but also to help you find those destinations as only a New Yorker could – and that includes the lingo.
+So we find it our obligation to not only help New Yorkers pack up and move to their new destinations, but to also help them find those destinations, as only a New Yorker could – and that includes the lingo.

 IMPORTANT APARTMENT TERMS TO KNOW

 Rent-stabilized VS Non-Stabilized – Overseen by the NYC Division of Housing and Unit Renewal, rent stabilization is a form of rent regulation in New York.
 If you land a rent-stabilized apartment, your rent cannot increase annually more than a designated percentage as set by the current law.
 When a tenant's lease ends, the new rent (if they renew) can only go up to meet the current law’s restrictions.
 Non-stabilized apartments can have a large increase in rent once a lease ends based on the lease manager’s own decisions.

 No Fee – If apartment hunting with the help of a broker, they typically charge a percentage of the total lease.
 If you are looking at a “no fee” apartment, it means that the broker will not charge you a finder’s fee for helping to connect you with the building, owner, or landlord – this generally means that the broker is being paid by the owner.
 If you are apartment shopping without the aid of a broker, all of the apartments you see will be “no fee,” essentially.

 Pre-war VS Post-war – Pre-war buildings were built before WWII and boast solid construction, arched doorways, crown moldings and other old world elements.
 Post-war buildings were built after the war and can range from contemporary buildings to mid-century.
 Due to the construction and thicker walls of pre-war buildings, rents are typically higher.